thindil/nish/README.md

     Name: listdocs
     Path: /home/user
     Recursive: 0
-    Commands: cd docs
+    Commands: cd docs && ls -lh
-              ls -lh
     Description: Enter docs directory and list all files

 The alias will be executed when the user enters `listdocs` in the shell in the home directory.
 It doesn't work in any of its subdirectory.
 It enters `docs` directory and then runs the command `ls -lh`.
+If the next command should be executed only when the previous command was successful, use `&&` to merge them.
+If the next command should be executed only when the previous failed, use `||` to merge them.

 You can also pass arguments to the commands of the alias.
 The substitutes for arguments are start with `$` and have numbers from 1 to 9.
 Example: `$1`, `$5`.